 Come and visit Boathouse 4!
-This great family attraction has hands-on children's activites including an indoor mast climbing experience (can you ring the bell at the top?) and fantastic exhibitions!
+This great family attraction has hands-on children's activities and fantastic exhibitions!

 The building was constructed in the rearmament period before the Second World War and has also been restored and converted into a Boatbuilding Skills Training Centre and will soon be home to the International Boatbuilding College Portsmouth and Highbury College.
 These two colleges will be training a new generation of students in the techniques of traditional boatbuilding and other related skills that are still very much required today to build and conserve wooden boats.